 Much like drinking, pickleball bonds people.

-“It’s a community activity that crosses over boundaries of age, skill sets, height, everything,” says Janek.
+“It’s a community activity that crosses over boundaries of age, skill sets, height, everything,” says Janik.
 “It’s a social sport, not something uber-competitive and rough, but you can still get a good workout and enjoy a beverage during and/or after.”

-At Janek’s pickleball courts, it’s first come, first serve.
+At Janik’s pickleball courts, it’s first come, first serve.
 You put your name on a whiteboard and what time you showed up, so if the courts are full when you arrive, you hang out until it’s your turn to play.

 “I want people to show up, and if the court is taken, grab a beer while you wait; maybe you make new friends, and eventually you’ll come back and play with them in the future,” he says.